marigold-dev/tzstamp/readme.md

 # TzStamp Proofs

-Cryptographic proofs-of-inclusion for use with [TzStamp tools][tzstamp].
+Cryptographic timestamp proofs for use with [TzStamp tools](https://tzstamp.io).

 TzStamp's proof protocol works by:

-1. Constructing a local Merkle Tree of user submitted hashes
+1. Constructing a local Merkle tree of user submitted hashes.
-2. Publishing the root of that tree in a Tezos blockchain transaction
+2. Publishing the root of that tree in a Tezos blockchain transaction.
 3. Constructing a chain of commitments starting from the local Merkle leaves up to the hash of the Tezos block containing the transaction.